theshingstar030818/docker-parse-dashboard/README.md

 ## Run with Docker

 It is easy to use it with Docker.
-First build the image:
+First pull the image:

 ```
-docker build -t parse-dashboard .
+docker pull yongjhih/parse-dashboard
 ```

 Run the image with your ``config.json`` mounted as a volume

 ```
-docker run -d -p 8080:4040 -v host/path/to/config.json:/src/Parse-Dashboard/parse-dashboard-config.json parse-dashboard
+docker run -d -p 8080:4040 -v host/path/to/config.json:/src/Parse-Dashboard/parse-dashboard-config.json yongjhih/parse-dashboard
 ```

 By default, the container will start the app at port 4040 inside the container.
 However, you can run custom command as well (see ``Deploying in production`` for custom setup).